versatiles-org/versatiles-documentation/guides/deploy_in_google_cloud.md

 # Start the VersaTiles server with the following parameters:
 #   -p $PORT: Set the port
-#   -s frontend.br.tar: serve the frontend as static content, if you like
+#   -s frontend-dev.br.tar: serve the frontend as static content, if you like
 #   "[osm]https://..." is the url of the VersaTiles container
 #      - enter the correct url of the file in your Google Bucket
 #      - make sure, this file is publicly accessible